petershin/liferay-learn/docs/commerce/latest/en/product-management/creating-and-managing-products/product-types.md

 - Liferay PaaS
 - Liferay SaaS
 ---

 # Product Types

-Commerce Catalogs provides four out-of-the-box product types: Simple, Grouped, Virtual, and Diagram.
+Commerce Catalogs provide four out-of-the-box product types: Simple, Grouped, Virtual, and Diagram.

 **[Simple product](./product-types/creating-a-simple-product.md)**: Any physical product for which inventory is tracked.

-**[Grouped product](./product-types/creating-a-grouped-product.md)**: Two or more products from the Catalog that are packaged together and sold as a single item.
+**[Grouped product](./product-types/creating-a-grouped-product.md)**: Two or more products from the catalog that are packaged together and sold as a single item.
 Grouped products are tracked in your inventory and can contain simple products, other grouped products, or virtual products.

 **[Virtual products](./product-types/creating-a-virtual-product.md)**: Any non-tangible product, such as music files, electronic publications, services, and warranties.